Rainy000/FaceSDK/README.md

 - source code for sdk
 - cmake build script for generating .so file
 - c++ demo for calling the .so file
 - python demo for calling the .so file

+## Dependent libraries

+- opencv
+- protobuf
+- ncnn

 ## License